 Immediately following the earthquake, aid was brought into Kathmandu however many small villages were reduced to rubble and are unable to rebuild on their own.

-Another Brick in Nepal – Canada has the goal of raising money to re-build elementary schools in the Nuwakot region of Nepal, followed by more schools in other areas as we identify those most in need.
+Another Brick in Nepal has the goal of raising money to re-build schools in Nepal in rural areas that we identify as those most in need.
 This decision came as a result of a fact-finding mission to Nepal in November 2015.
-In 2005 the founder of Brick Layers Without Borders, one of Another Brick in Nepal’s board members assisted with the construction of a similar school built a in Honduras and now we want to take that experience to help this deserving village in Nepal.
+In 2005 the founder of Brick Layers Without Borders, one of Another Brick in Nepal’s board members assisted with the construction of a similar school built a in Honduras and now we want to take that experience to help deserving villages in Nepal.

 Humanitarian and government aid is reaching Nepal but Another Brick in Nepal’s focus is to reach out to the areas that have yet to receive immediate assistance.
-We are currently building the first school in the village of Aapchaur.
-This school is being built by locals, using bricks made in the region.
+Our first school was completed in January, 2018 in the village of Aapchaur.
+This school is an elementary school serving around 100 children of elementary school age.
+We began building the second school, Sharada Secondary School in the village of Trisule, in June, 2018.
+Both schools will be built by locals, using bricks made in the region.
 We make sure the money we have raised is going back into the local economy to support its growth, and that the local council and villagers are included in the process of building to ensure we are meeting their needs.